Can I take my minor children and move away from my ex?

 A parent who desires to relocate with one or more minor children must take action PRIOR to the planned move.
 It is NOT acceptable to ask forgiveness rather than permission.
 You must send a legally sufficient notice of your intent to relocate to the other parent at least a certain amount of time in advance of the proposed move.
 The other parent is then legally entitled to object to the relocation within a certain period of time.
 Although the statute explains the procedure for sending the notice of intent to relocate, the consequences of making a mistake are so potentially problematic that it is best to have a lawyer's help in drafting and sending the notice.
 You do not want to find yourself in contempt of court for moving without following the appropriate procedure.

-If You're the Non-Relocating Parent and You Object to the Relocation, You Must QUICKLY File a Petition Opposing the Move
+If You're the Non-Relocating Parent and You Object to the Relocation, You Must QUICKLY Object to the Move

-In Tennessee, once a parent has been served with a notice of intent to relocate, that parent only has a very limited period of time to file a petition with the court objecting to the move.
-The statute gives the objecting parent only 30 days after receiving the notice to file the petition objecting to the move.
-However, if you want a lawyer's help in drafting the petition (believe me - you do!), then you will want to seek help immediately rather than waiting until the last moment to see a lawyer.
+In Tennessee, once a parent has been served with a notice of intent to relocate, that parent only has a very limited period of time to object to the move.
+The statute gives the objecting parent only 30 days after receiving the notice to object.
+However, if you want a lawyer's help in making your objection to the move (believe me - you do!), then you will want to seek help immediately rather than waiting until the last moment to see a lawyer.

-If you do not file your petition within the required time limit, the other parent WILL be allowed to move with the children, without further input from you.
+If you do not object within the required time limit, the other parent WILL be allowed to move with the children, without further input from you.
 This is not a flexible deadline.
 Time is of the essence.

 Your Permanent Parenting Plan Will Probably Have to Be Modified If a Parent Relocates